ale627/ale627.github.io/d-trading.md

 # What are options
 Options are a type of derivative created to hedge underlying positions.
 They require less capital than an equity position and allow fine-tuning of risk.
 Call options are long positions and put options are short positions.

-Here's an example of a put option.

-## Why options exist
+Here's a quick scenario demonstrating why options exist.

+## The original option
-Goldman holds a lot of `$GM` in its Blue Chip ETF.  `$TSLA` is founded and poses a significant threat to `$GM`.
-Goldman wants to lower risk.
-Goldman's can't just liquidate the stake.
+*Goldman holds a lot of General Motors in its Blue Chip ETF.
+Tesla Motors is founded and poses a significant threat to `$GM`.
+Goldman wants to reduce exposure to `$GM` downside.
+Goldman's can't liquidate the stake.*

-His buddy Silverman is a big `$GM` bull.
+*His buddy Silverman is a big `$GM` bull.
 So Goldman says to Silverman, "I'll give you a dime now for the right to sell you a `$GM` share at today's price until the new year".
-Sounds good to Silverman, so he writes a contract and sells it to Goldman.
+Sounds good to Silverman, (who doesn't think `$GM` is going down) so he writes a contract and sells it to Goldman.*

 If `$GM` tanks, Goldman could offload his `$GM` shares to Silverman at the higher price from several months ago.
-If `$GM` price goes up or doesn't move, the put option will been worthless.
+If `$GM` price goes up or doesn't move, the option will go to zero.

-That's a put option.
+That's a put.

 ## How options work
-Options are frequently traded "naked" or without owning the underlying.
+Options are commonly traded "naked" or without owning the underlying.
+Used in this way, options offer cheap margin and limited downside.
+However, most expire worthless.

 An option's strike is the price you can execute the option at:
 - A call option is OTM (out-of-the-money) if the underlying > strike.